software-tool/ScriptRun/README.md

 ## Version 0.92 (ongoing)
 (NOT YET CREATED)

+* Display of history-pages corrected
+* Input fields can be hidden/shown using toggle button

+Misc:

 * Read metadata for file only from file content (not registry); might be re-activated in the future